Dexter2099/Mining-Gym/README.md

 # Mining-Gym
 Mining-Gym is an open-source, configurable benchmarking environment for optimizing truck dispatch scheduling in open-pit mining using Reinforcement Learning.

+## Experiment Program Explained

+**Why was this written?**
+Open-pit mines operate massive truck fleets to move material between shovels, crushers and dumps.
+Manually dispatching these trucks, or relying on rigid rules, wastes fuel and time—especially when equipment breaks down or queues build up.
+Reinforcement Learning (RL) could learn smarter schedules, but researchers lacked a standard, realistic simulator for fair comparisons.
+Mining-Gym fills that gap.

+**What exactly is Mining-Gym?**
+Mining-Gym packages a discrete-event mine simulator behind the familiar OpenAI Gym API.
+You can swap between classical dispatch algorithms and RL agents while using the same configuration files.
+Everything runs locally with minimal setup, so experimentation is as simple as calling a training script.

+**How does RL "see" the mine?**
+The environment converts the state of trucks, shovels, crushers and stockpiles into an observation vector.
+At each step the agent chooses where a truck should go next.
+Rewards reflect haulage efficiency and downtime, guiding the RL policy toward efficient dispatching.

+**What did they test?**
+The initial experiments compared rule-based schedules against RL agents across different mine layouts.
+Metrics such as throughput and queue time were used to evaluate how quickly RL policies adapt when trucks break down or resources become congested.

+Bottom line: Mining-Gym turns a messy industrial problem into an RL playground you can run on a laptop.
+If you can train CartPole, you’re two commands away from optimising million-dollar mining fleets.

 ## Repository Files